kdlamb/IceNODE/README.md

 # IceNODE
 ![IceNode](Overview.png "Overview of NODE method")

+## Overview
 This github repo provides the analysis and code for a scientific machine learning analysis of depositional ice growth models.
+We provide a PyTorch implementation of the code for the paper "Discovering How Ice Crystals Grow Using Neural Ordinary Differential Equations and Symbolic Regression".
 Here we explore how neural ordinary differential equations and equation discovery can be applied to observations of times series of the mass of single ice crystals grown in a levitation diffusion chamber.

-## Overview
-This repo contains a PyTorch implementation of the code for the paper "Discovering How Ice Crystals Grow Using Neural Ordinary Differential Equations and Symbolic Regression"

 ## Content
 - [Data Preparation](#data-preparation)